scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 </div><br>

-#### ThingsBoard PE: Entity Groups Configuration Guide
+#### Pacificsoft PE: Entity Groups Configuration Guide
-ThingsBoard Professional Editions allows you to configure multiple custom Device & Asset Groups.
+Pacificsoft Professional Editions allows you to configure multiple custom Device & Asset Groups.
 Each entity (device or asset) may belong to multiple groups at the same time.
 The special group “All” always contains all devices that belong to a specific tenant account.
 This video tutorial will show you how to configure entity groups

 You will learn how to: